DarranShepherd/AcmeAzure/README.md

 The DNS challenge is handled by [azurednsauthenticator.sh](azurednsauthenticator.sh) which creates the required TXT record in an Azure DNS Zone.
 This is then cleaned up and removed by [azurednscleanup.sh](azurednscleanup.sh).

 If the certificate has been issued or renewed, Certbot calls [azurewebappbind.sh](azurewebappbind.sh) which generates a PKCS#12 .pfx file from the certificate chain, uploads it to the web app and creates the SSL binding.
 If the certificate does not need to be renewed (by checking the mapped Azure Files share, not by checking the certificate on the webapp), this script is not called.

+When mounting an Azure Storage Files share into an ACI container, the file system does not support symbolic links - a feature that is required by Certbot.
+To work around this limitation, all of the Certbot files from /etc/letsencrypt are stored on the mounted file system in a tar zip.
+This file is then extracted when the container first runs, preserving the symlinks.

 Planned Improvements
 -